waseemingly/tp/docs/UserGuide.md

 1. You can **delete developers, clients or projects** in CodeContact.
     * Enter the command `delete-developer 3` to delete the 3rd developer in CodeContact
+    * More details on how delete works can be found [here](#delete-developer--delete-developer)

-1. If you realise that you did not delete this developer, you can undo this action in CodeContact.
+1. If you realise that you did not delete this developer, you can **undo** this action in CodeContact.
     * Enter the command `undo` and it will revert your previous actions.

-1. If you realise you actually want it deleted, you can redo this action in CodeContact.
+1. If you realise you actually want it deleted, you can **redo** this action in CodeContact.
     * Enter the command `redo` and it will redo your previous actions.

 Congratulations!
 You are now ready to use CodeContact!